 Additional risks: Travel by susceptible persons to the few countries where polio is still endemic or to countries still routinely using oral polio vaccine can increase the risk of becoming infected.

 Prevention: Universal immunization prevents infection.
-Only inactivated polio vaccine – which can prevent paralysis, but does not provide intestinal immunity – is now used in this country.
+Only inactivated polio vaccine, IPV, is now used in the United States.
+This vaccine can prevent paralysis, but does not provide intestinal immunity.

-Recent Washington trends: The last naturally acquired infection with wild-type polio virus was in 1977.
+Recent Washington trends: The last endemic transmission of wild polio virus infection in the United States was in 1979; the last case of wild virus infection identified in Washington occurred in 1977.
 In 1993, a case of vaccine-associated paralytic polio occurred in a state resident after a family member received live oral polio vaccine, which is no longer used in the United States.

 Purpose of Reporting and Surveillance

-- To distinguish between wild-type polio and vaccine-associated paralytic polio.
+- To prevent transmission of poliovirus and to distinguish between wild-type polio and vaccine-associated paralytic polio, if a case of poliomyelitis occurs

 Legal Reporting Requirements

-- Laboratories: Poliovirus, acute, by IgM positivity or PCR positivity immediately notifiable to local health jurisdiction; specimen submission is required – isolate or clinical specimen associated with positive result (2 business days)
+- Laboratories: Poliovirus, acute, by IgM positivity or PCR positivity immediately notifiable to local health jurisdiction; specimen submission is required – submission required – isolate or if no isolate available, specimen associated with positive result, within 2 business days

 - Local health jurisdictions: immediately notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE): 1-877-539-4344